ahsparrow/ahsparrow.github.io/1-bellfinder.md

 * What information is collected?

-    1. The Bell Finder app allows you to record details of your tower visits.
+    * The Bell Finder app allows you to record details of your tower visits.

-    2. The Bell Finder app uses location information to find the towers closest to your current location and to show your position on the map.
+    * The Bell Finder app uses location information to find the towers closest to your current location and to show your position on a map.

 * How is the information used?

-    1. The tower visit data is stored locally on your device and is only used by the Bell Finder app to display your tower visits.
+    * The tower visit data is stored locally on your device and is only used by the Bell Finder app to display your tower visits.

-    2. Location information is used by the Bell Finder to download the appropriate map tiles surrounding your location.
+    * Location information is used by the Bell Finder to download the appropriate map tiles surrounding your location.
 Your actual location information is not transmitted to anyone.

 * What information is shared?

-    No information is shared.
+    * No information is shared with anyone.